Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 Resources for Starting to Read Japanese Content: This thread made by my lovely friend Radish gives you a detailed perspective on how to approach reading in Japanese.
 You’ll find resources for all levels of Japanese, how to buy books, etc. If it’s about reading practice, it’s probably there.

-Japanese only section: This is a Japanese only section.
-Sounds like trouble already, doesn’t it?
-Don’t worry.
-Wanikani has a team of Japanese natives actively participating in this section on a daily basis.
-They’re there to help you practice your Japanese while giving you corrections.
-Everyone is there to learn.
-The team is also completely available to help you out.
+Japanese Only (Beginners): The Wanikani has a team of Japanese natives creating on a daily basis new threads to help you practice your Japanese while giving you corrections.
+There’s also a Japanese Only (Advanced) for more advanced topics.
+Everyone is there to learn and making “silly” mistakes is completely permitted.
 Go ahead and give it a try

 The 0/0 Streak Challenge: Do you have trouble keeping up with your pile of reviews?
 Have you been avoiding doing those vocabulary lessons from 3+ levels ago?
 This is where you can get your game straight.
 Everyone is there for a common goal: to get both the lesson and review piles to 0 every level.
 Get to 0/0, post a proof there, come back next level and do the same.
 It’s time to stay committed, and this is one of the bests ways to motivate you to do so.